-- YES: - You do not qualify to file on the modified reporting schedule.
-(See "Modified Reporting" in "Campaign Finance Guide for Candidates and Officeholders Who File with Local Filing Authorities".) - You are required to file pre-election campaign finance reports using Form C/OH if you have an opponent on the ballot.
-Find Form C/OH and its instructions on our "Local Filers Non-Judicial Candidate/Officeholder" webpage. - Pre-election reports are due 30 days and 8 days prior to each election.
-To be timely filed, pre-election reports must be received by the school board clerk or school board secretary no later than the due date. - NO: - You can elect to file on the modified reporting schedule by completing the Modified Reporting Declaration on page two of Form CTA.
+- You can elect to file on the modified reporting schedule by completing the Modified Reporting Declaration on page two of Form CTA.
 File Form CTA with the school board clerk or school board secretary.
-(See "Modified Reporting" in "Campaign Finance Guide for Candidates and Officeholders Who File with Local Filing Authorities".) - If you elect to file on the modified reporting schedule, you do not have to file preelection campaign finance reports due 30 days and 8 days prior to the election. - Exceed \$1,080: If you elect to file on the modified reporting schedule but later exceed \$1,080 in either contributions or expenditures, what reports you will be required to file depends upon when you exceed \$1,080. - If you exceed \$1,080 prior to the 30th day before the election, you are required to file pre-election campaign finance reports due 30 days and 8 days prior to an election using Form C/OH.
+(See "Modified Reporting" in "Campaign Finance Guide for Candidates and Officeholders Who File with Local Filing Authorities".) - o If you elect to file on the modified reporting schedule, you do not have to file preelection campaign finance reports due 30 days and 8 days prior to the election. - Exceed \$1,110: If you elect to file on the modified reporting schedule but later exceed \$1,110 in either contributions or expenditures, what reports you will be required to file depends upon when you exceed \$1,110. - o If you exceed \$1,110 prior to the 30th day before the election, you are required to file pre-election campaign finance reports due 30 days and 8 days prior to an election using Form C/OH.
 To be timely filed, pre-election reports must be received by the school board clerk or school board secretary no later than the due date.
 Find Form C/OH and its instructions on our "Local Filers Non-Judicial Candidate/Officeholder" webpage.

-- If you exceed \$1,080 after the 30th day before the election, you are required to file an Exceeded Modified Reporting Limit report using Form C/OH.
-To be timely filed, this report must be filed with the school board clerk or school board secretary within 48 hours of exceeding \$1,080.
-Find Form C/OH and its instructions on our "Local Filers Non-Judicial Candidate/Officeholder" webpage. - If you exceed \$1,080 prior to the 8th day before the election, you are required to file a pre-election campaign finance report due 8 days prior to an election using Form C/OH.
+- o If you exceed \$1,110 after the 30th day before the election, you are required to file an Exceeded Modified Reporting Limit report using Form C/OH.
+To be timely filed, this report must be filed with the school board clerk or school board secretary within 48 hours of exceeding \$1,110.
+Find Form C/OH and its instructions on our "Local Filers Non-Judicial Candidate/Officeholder" webpage. - o If you exceed \$1,110 prior to the 8th day before the election, you are required to file a pre-election campaign finance report due 8 days prior to an election using Form C/OH.
 To be timely filed, the pre- election report must be received by the school board clerk or school board secretary no later than the due date.
-Find Form C/OH and its instructions on our "Local Filers Non-Judicial Candidate/ Officeholder" webpage.
+Find Form C/OH and its instructions on our "Local Filers Non-Judicial Candidate/Officeholder" webpage.